Does Kratom Interact With Ivermectin?

 Green vein kratom is the middle point between white-veined and red-veined strains.

-It balances out the nootropic and stimulating effects with the analgesic, relaxing effects, leading to a more varied strain.
+It balances out the nootropic and stimulating effects with the analgesic, and relaxing effects, leading to a more varied strain.
 Basically, you get a more extensive range of effects, but you sacrifice a more targeted experience.

 Additionally, if, for some reason, you have to take ivermectin continually, then you should abstain from using kratom in the meantime.